apache/spark/docs/sql-programming-guide.md

 Currently, all Spark SQL data types are supported except `MapType`, `ArrayType` of `TimestampType`, and nested `StructType`.

+### Setting Arrow Batch Size

+Data partitions in Spark are converted into Arrow record batches, which can temporarily lead to high memory usage in the JVM.
+To avoid possible out of memory exceptions, the size of the Arrow record batches can be adjusted by setting the conf "spark.sql.execution.arrow.maxRecordsPerBatch" to an integer that will determine the maximum number of rows for each batch.
+Using this limit, each data partition will be made into 1 or more record batches for processing.

 ### Date and Timestamp Semantics